 Sometimes the Steam Library folder can mess up and cause some games to malfunction thereby showing error messages, you just need to abandon the current Steam Library folder and create a new one.

-- Click the button ‘Steam Library Folders’ which is under ‘Content Library’ Section.
+- Click the button ‘Steam Library Folders’ which is under the ‘Content Library’ Section.

 - From the screen, you should click the ‘Add Library Folder’ button that’s at the bottom.